isomerpages/mol-services/_government-services/06d-health-expenses.md

        <p>When you contribute to MediSave, you enjoy:</p>
        <ul>
         <li>Up to 6% interest per annum on your MediSave savings</li>
-        <li>Savings in your MediSave Account earn 4% interest per annum, and the first $60,000 of your combined CPF balances earn an additional 1% interest per annum.
+        <li>Savings in your MediSave Account earn 4% interest per annum, and the first $60,000 of your combined CPF balances earns an additional 1% interest per annum.
 CPF Members aged 55 and above also enjoy an additional 1% interest per annum on the first $30,000 of their combined CPF balance from 1 January 2016.</li>
         <li>Tax relief of up to 37% of your annual NTI, or the CPF Annual Limit of $37,740, whichever is lower</li>
         <li>Using your MediSave savings for</li>
         <ul class="sub-bullet">